mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/enhancing-with-non-display-file.md

 | **Methods** | [ShowPage](/reference/asna-qsys-runtime-job-support/classes/interactive-job.html#showpagestring-string) <br/> [AcceptCommands](/reference/asna-qsys-runtime-job-support/classes/interactive-job.html#acceptcommands) | [Return](amfCommandClassReturnMethod.htm) |  [Call](amfCommandClassCallMethods.htm) <br/> [CallSilent](amfCommandClassCallSilentMethod.htm) <br/> [SetLdaField](amfCommandClassSetLdaFieldMethod.htm) <br/> [GetLdaField](amfCommandClassGetLdaFieldMethod.htm) <br/> [SetLdcObject](amfCommandClassSetLdcObjectMethod.htm) <br/> [GetLdcObject](amfCommandClassPushKeyFocusMethod.htm) <br/> [RemoveLdcObject](amfCommandClassGetLdcObjectMethod.htm) <br/> [PushKeyFocus](amfCommandClassRemoveLdcObjectMethod.htm) <br/> [RequestShutdown](amfCommandClassRequestShutdownMethod.htm)

+## A Word About Session Values
+Before getting into how to enter command mode and call programs from the yellow thread into the blue thread, we have to discuss the use of the ASP.NET Core [Session](//learn.microsoft.com/en-us/aspnet/core/fundamentals/app-state) object.

+ASP.NET Core maintains session state by providing a cookie to the client (the browser) that contains a Session ID.
+Cookies are not share between different browsers (say Chrome and Edge), but they are share amongst all the Tabs and instances of a particular browser.
+The effect of the sharing of the Session ID cookie is the sharing of the Session object between all the browser instances and Tabs.

+If you have configured your application to [run multiple jobs](/manuals/configuration/multiple-jobs-one-browser.html) from a single browser, you will have to take special care to not use Session values.

+If your web pages needs to keep data on a per job basis, use the [JobSession](/reference/asna-qsys-expo/expo-model/job-session.html) facilities provided via the [Command.JobSession](/reference/asna-qsys-expo/expo-model/command.html#properties) property.

 ## Enter Command Mode (Blue thread)

 ### ShowPage and AcceptCommands